UltraSalem/mightykingdoms/mightykingdoms_full.md

 **Armies**
 *Additional restrictions*
 No monsters, war machines, or magic items may be chosen.
 Some of these restrictions are removed if the following terrain conditions of the kingdom are met:
-* If the fortress is in or adjacent to a tile you control with mountains or a swamp you may include monsters in that army.
+* If the Fortress is in or adjacent to a tile you control with mountains or a swamp you may include monsters in that army.
 * If the Fortress is in or adjacent to a tile you control with forest on it you may include war machines in that army.

 ####Wizard’s towers and quests